triture/priori/README.md

 ### 0.0.5 - 05/18/2016
 - Improvements : Better performance for PriDataGrid - thousands of rows working fine [working fine](http://priori.triture.com/example)
 - Some smallfixs

+### 0.1.0 - 05/25/2016
+- New Feature : PriNineSlice component for nine-sliced images!
+[WHAT IS IT?](http://rwillustrator.blogspot.com.br/2007/04/understanding-9-slice-scaling.html)